 Making this Crustless Caprese Quiche Recipe is a perfect way to start a weekend off with an amazing burst of flavor.
 It is the ideal breakfast or brunch recipe.
-My favorite basic Italian flavors of basil, mozzarella and tomato combine to create a rich, creamy, and flavor packed vegetarian recipe you are sure to love.
+Best of all, it is made in 45 minutes!

-The ingredients in this crustless quiche are so great together.
+The ingredients are so great together.
 Let’s discuss them in a little bit more detail.

-Eggs: The eggs are the main ingredient in most quiche recipes, and this one isn’t any different.
-We use eggs and egg whites for the perfect results every time.
+Eggs: Eggs are the main ingredient in most quiche recipes, and this one isn’t any different.
+We use eggs and egg whites for perfect results.

-Seasonings and Herbs: We love the combination of fresh basil, garlic salt, Italian seasoning, and ground pepper.
-They go beautifully together.
+Seasonings and Herbs: The combination of fresh basil, garlic salt, Italian seasoning, and ground pepper work beautifully together.

-Mozzarella: Adding cheese to the quiche is a must unless you are dairy-free.
+Mozzarella: Adding cheese is a must unless you are dairy-free.
 It’s so good, and it keeps you satisfied and coming back for more.

 Step One: Preheat your oven and spray a pie plate with nonstick spray then set aside.

-Step Two: In a large bowl, whisk together your whole eggs, then add in the additional egg whites slowly while mixing until they are frothy.
+Step Two: In a large bowl, whisk together the whole eggs, and then add the additional egg whites slowly while mixing until they are frothy.

-Step Three: Next, add in the milk, butter, basil, salt, pepper, and Italian seasoning.
-Stir until well-combined, then pour into the pie plate.
+Step Three: Add in the milk, butter, basil, salt, pepper, and Italian seasoning.
+Stir until well-combined, and pour into the pie plate.